dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 # Known issues
-The "known issues" are GitHub issues that were created with the purpose of reporting known build errors.
+The "known issues" are GitHub issues that were created with the purpose of reporting known build or test errors.

 Whenever a build has an error that matches with one of the already existing known issues, this is going to be listed on the [build analysis](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Introduction.md), helping the developer to know when a build break is not exclusive to their build.
 This information is going to be listed at the top of the build analysis.

-If you need to find the open known issues you can filter the issues with the `Known Build Error` label .
-All the reported infrastructure issues can be found on [arcade](https://github.com/dotnet/arcade/issues?q=is%3Aopen+is%3Aissue+label%3A%22Known+Build+Error%22).
+ All the reported known issues can be found on [known issues project](https://github.com/orgs/dotnet/projects/111).

 ## When and how to report a known issue
-A known issue should be reported when you find a build error that is not caused by your changes and that is affecting or could affect more builds.
+A known issue should be reported when you find a build or test error that is not caused by your changes and that is affecting or could affect more builds.

 There are two types of known issues:
 - **Infrastructure**: An infrastructure issue is an issue that is not exclusive to your repository and that needs to be investigated by the engineering services (@dotnet/dnceng)
 - **Repository**: A repository issue is an issue that is happening in a particular repository and that should be investigated by the repository owners.

 There are two ways to report a known issue, one is via the build analysis and the other is manually.

+## How the matching process works between an issue and a build or test error
+The known issues feature can find build and test errors, in both cases the match is resolved by a **contains** comparison.

+The strategy and limitations differ between both types of errors:

+- **Build error**: For build errors the search occurs in two places using “contains” to compare them:
+    - AzDO error message
+    - Logs for failing jobs

+- **Test errors**: For test errors the analysis only occurs when the build has up to 25 failing tests.
+This limitation was put in place due to the cost of reviewing the logs for helix jobs, the errors are searched using “contains” in:
+    - Error message
+    - Stack trace
+    - For Helix tests in the console log

 ### Reporting known issue manually
 1. Decide if you need to open a [repository issue or infrastructure issue](#decide-infrastructure-or-repository-issue)